 Whether you’re after an adrenaline rush, an educational experience, or simply want to see Australia’s legendary crocodiles in action, the Pathfinder Jumping Crocodile Cruise provides a memorable, safe, and highly engaging encounter with these fascinating creatures.

-- From Darwin: 3-Day Kakadu and Litchfield 4WD Camping Tour
+- From Darwin: Kakadu 2-Day Tour

 Still browsing?
 Here are more Darwin experiences we've covered recently